Moses Swaibu: Lincoln City

 Swaibu linked up with Bromley at the beginning of September 2008 on non-contract terms, debuting in the 2–2 home draw with Chelmsford City on 2 September 2008, and went on to make 20 league and cup appearances for the Lillywhites, during which he scored a horrific own-goal in the 3–3 draw with Thurrock.
 In January 2009, he commenced a trial with Lincoln City, and made his Football League debut for the club in the 1–1 draw at Morecambe on 10 February 2009.
 He scored his first goal for the club on 9 February 2010 during the 2–1 defeat away at Chesterfield, with an audacious chip from 20 yards.
 He went on to score twice more for the Imps.
 Having made 10 appearances that season, Swaibu was awarded the Young Player of the Year Award at the end of that season.
 After the club rejected a transfer bid from Birmingham City and Aston Villa he signed a new two-year deal under Peter Jackson.
 Moses went on and made over 60 appearances for the Imps in his two-year spell.
 He left Lincoln in January 2011 by mutual consent.

-Kettering Town

-Swaibu signed for Kettering Town on non-contract terms in October 2011.
-He left the club two months later, after making six appearances.

-Bromley

-In December 2011, he rejoined former club Bromley.
-On 27 April 2012, he signed a new deal with the club, keeping him there until the end of the 2012–13 season.
-He scored his first goal for the club in a 4–0 away win against Dorchester Town on 8 January 2013.
-He was not offered a new contract, and left the club at the end of the 2012–13 season.

-Sutton United and Whitehawk

-In July 2013 he agreed a three-month deal with Sutton United.
-He debuted for the club in their 4–1 Conference South victory over Staines Town on 20 August 2013 but made only one further appearance for the club before, at the beginning of September, he was released in order to find regular first team football.
-He quickly joined Whitehawk but left the club in November having failed to make the expected impact.

-Match-fixing charge

-In January 2014, Swaibu was charged with conspiracy to defraud, arising from an investigation into match fixing and an alleged betting syndicate.
-On 29 April 2015, Swaibu was found guilty at Birmingham Crown Court of conspiracy to commit bribery and jailed for sixteen months.
+International advocacy

+Swaibu is recognised as a leading global authority on sports integrity, safeguarding, and the prevention of competition manipulation.
+His expertise, drawn from both personal experience and professional research, has made him a sought-after speaker by international governing bodies, intergovernmental organisations, and educational institutions.